Skip to content

 Recommended field:

-• claim_mode: accept_expedition, reserve_delivery, claim_contract, or direct_turn_in
+• claim_mode: accept_expedition, reserve_delivery, or direct_turn_in

 This keeps one board item shape while allowing different post-click flows.